 Soon Yoshimitsu Yamada was able to teach aikido at American military bases in Japan.
 And because of the economic situation in Japan after WW2, there was a constant will to leave a county.

-Americans got interested in Aikido and Sensei got his chance to represent Aikikai in New York in 1964 and he moved.
+Americans got interested in Aikido and Sensei got his chance to represent Aikikai in New York in 1964.
 It’s not an easy thing to create something from a scratch in a foreign country and Yoshimitsu had it all.
 Like troubles with living, promoting and even temporarily visas he and his family had.
 In 1968 United States Aikido Federation (USAF) was created and it was already far beyond NY only.

 In 1972 problems with the visas were solved and Sensei devoted himself to spread the Aikido abroad.
 One of his first foreign trips was to France via Tamura’s invitation in 1973.
 Since then the count is constantly growing and Sensei is still active and interested.
 Seminars he conducts these days are in Russia, Bulgaria, Spain, France, Italy, Germany, Belgium, Luxembourg, Cuba, Canada, Chile, Australia, etc. Take a look at a 2019 schedule if you have a deeper interest in the dates and places.